+Click here to buy.
 'We Built the Wall: How the U.S. Keeps Out Asylum Seekers from Mexico, Central America and Beyond' by Eileen Truax

 Journalist Eileen Truax centers on asylum lawyer Carlos Spector for this exposé on immigration at the southern U.S. border.
 Peeling back the curtain on a world in which "98 percent of refugees from Mexico are still denied asylum,"

 UNHCR's "Prominent Refugees," Isabel Allende was forced to flee Chile when her uncle, then the country's president, was overthrown by the incoming Pinochet regime.
 Allende drew on her experience growing up in Chile for The House of the Spirits, which centers on a clairvoyant woman living in an unnamed country that closely resembles the author's homeland.
 Click here to buy.
 'Tell Me How It Ends: An Essay in Forty Questions' by Valeria Luiselli

 The 40 questions that guide Valeria Luiselli's book-length essay are mandatory inquiries made of Latin American children seeking refuge in the U.S. Their answers determine whether or not they will be allowed to remain in the country.
 Based on Luiselli's time working as a translator and interviewer for undocumented children,

 Tell Me How It Ends is a gut-wrenching and necessary read.
+Click here to buy.
 'Something In Between' by Melissa de la Cruz

 Alex and Eliza author Melissa de la Cruz comes this poignant coming-of-age story about a Filipino-American girl who learns, with a full ride to college in reach, that her family is undocumented.
 Confronted with the fact that she cannot go to college, much less receive a scholarship, due to her family's immigration status.
 Click here to buy.
 'Someone Like Me: How One Undocumented Girl Fought for Her American Dream' by Julissa Arce

 Someone Like Me, which focuses on the 15 years she spent as an undocumented Mexican American immigrant, during which time she climbed the ranks of Wall Street to achieve her American dream.
 Click here to buy.
 'Dreaming in Cuban' by Cristina García

 Here in Berlin author Cristina García, whose family fled Cuba soon after Fidel Castro came to power, Dreaming in Cuban is a work of magical realism that centers on the del Pino family.
 Following Celia del Pino, as well as her children and grandchildren, this novel examines the lives of those living in Cuba and in exile.
 Click here to buy.
 'The Girl Who Smiled Beads: A Story of War and What Comes After' by Clemantine Wamariya and Elizabeth Weil

 Refugees of the Rwandan genocide, Clemantine Wamariya and her older sister, Claire, came to the U.S. in 2000, unsure of whether the rest of their family had made it out alive.
 Living in Chicago, 21-year-old Claire raised her own child, while Clemantine was adopted into a wealthy family, and struggled to reconcile the trauma of war with the comforts of her new home.

+Click here to buy.
 'The Book of Unknown Americans' by Cristina Henríquez

 The Book of Unknown Americans centers on two immigrant families living in Delaware, tracing the friendship between their two children.
 The Riveras, Arturo and Alma, have brought their daughter, Maribel, to the U.S., in the wake of a traumatic brain injury, in search of a specialized education.
 There, they meet the Toros, Rafael and Celia, whose son, Mayor, befriends Maribel, to the chagrin of those who believe he is taking advantage of her.
 Click here to buy.
 'The Far Away Brothers: Two Young Migrants and the Making of an American Life' by Lauren Markham

 Fleeing gang violence in El Salvador, the identical Flores twins, 17-year-old Ernesto and Raul, cross the Rio Grande and into the U.S., where they come to live with their older brother in California.
 While awaiting their immigration hearing, the brothers must attend school, while working to pay off the coyotes who helped them cross the border.

 Click here to buy.
 'Breath, Eyes, Memory' by Edwidge Danticat

 In this coming-of-age novel, a young Haitian girl reconnects with the mother who left her behind to travel to the U.S. In doing so, Sophie learns a disturbing truth about their intertwined lives, and soon finds herself retreating back to Haiti and the aunt who raised her.

 Click here to buy.
 'In the Country We Love: My Family Divided' by Diane Guerrero and Michelle Burford Orange Is the New Black actress Diane Guerrero tells the story of her family's experience with the U.S. immigration system, which came to a head when Guerrero, at age 14, was separated from her family in Boston after her parents and brother were deported to Colombia.
 Click here to buy.
 'Under the Feet of Jesus' by Helena María Viramontes

 Under the Feet of Jesus.
 The author's 1995 debut follows Estrella, whose mother and siblings work picking crops, as she falls in love with another migrant worker, Alejo.
+Click here to buy.